Compliance & Regulatory Standards for NDAA-Compliant Drones

 Green UAS validation confirms that:

-The Blue UAS program, managed by the U.S. Department of War, represents the highest level of vetting for unmanned systems supporting national security missions.
+The Blue UAS program, managed by the Defense Contract Management Agency (DCMA), represents one of the highest levels of vetting for unmanned systems supporting national security missions.

 Status

-WISPR Systems’ SkyScout 2+ is currently in the final stage of Blue UAS consideration.
+WISPR Systems’ SkyScout 2+ is now listed on the DCMA Blue UAS Cleared List.

 Blue UAS focuses on: